 The Dissenting Opinion

 Justice Pardiwala, the lone dissenting voice, raised concerns about the potential for certain communities to be marginalized by the ruling.
-He questioned whether it was fair to distinguish between migrants based on specific cutoff dates, a decision that could have deep social and consequences.
+He questioned whether it was fair to distinguish between migrants based on specific cutoff dates, a decision that could have deep social and political consequences.

 Long-term Implications